By PJ V. dela Peña, USTP System STRATCOMM

-Leading climate change expert Dr. Jay Gonzalez III promotes the Sponge City Design for Cagayan de Oro and other cities who are plagued with urban flooding.
-Dr. Gonzalez said without mitigation, the increasing rainfall volume and flood issues will affect planting and harvesting including sewage problem making the cities susceptible to high danger.
+Leading climate change expert Dr. Jay Gonzalez III promotes the Sponge City Design for Cagayan de Oro and other cities that are plagued with urban flooding.
+Dr. Gonzalez said without mitigation, the increasing rainfall volume and flood issues will affect planting and harvesting including sewage problems making the cities susceptible to high danger.

 Dr. Jay takes a look at the water absorption capacity of Cagayan de Oro and San Francisco

 The Sponge City Design is a principle based on a sponge that has the capability to absorb and store water.
 It absorbs water during heavy rain and can be used during times of drought or whenever needed.